Reduce Stomach Bloating: 9 Daily Habits That Flatten Your Belly

 Beware of booze

-Most of us associate bloating with beer (hence the term “beer belly”), but any alcoholic beverage could make your stomach puff up for multiple reasons, says gastroenterologist Robynne Chutkan, MD, the founder of the Digestive Center for Women in Chevy Chase, MD and the author of The Bloat Cure: 101 Natural Solutions for Real and Lasting Relief.
+Many people associate stomach bloating with beer (hence the term “beer belly”), but any alcoholic beverage can actually make your stomach puff up, says gastroenterologist Robynne Chutkan, MD, the founder of the Digestive Center for Women in Chevy Chase, MD and the author of The Bloat Cure: 101 Natural Solutions for Real and Lasting Relief.
 Alcohol wipes out the beneficial bacteria in your digestive system that normally keep bloat in check.
-Plus, it can lead to gastritis and liver damage, both of which cause bloat, and it’s high in calories.
-However, you don’t need to abstain completely.
-Just try to consume no more than a drink a day.
+It can also lead to gastritis and liver damage, both of which cause bloat, and it’s high in calories.
+You don’t need to abstain completely, though; just try to consume no more than a drink a day.
 Read on for more of Dr. Chutkan’s natural solutions to reduce stomach bloating.
-Use these 7 nighttime tricks to banish belly bloat in your sleep.

 Cut down on caffeine

-Since caffeine is a well-known diuretic, it’s logical to expect to move water and salt out of your body, and thus reduce bloating.
-But caffeine may cause dehydration, which makes your digestive system sluggish and could possibly lead to blockages.
-We regret to inform coffee fans, but when it comes to bloat, the less caffeine the better.
-Here are 8 normal reasons for a bloated belly.
+Since caffeine is a well-known diuretic, it makes sense that some people might expect it to move water and salt out of your body, and thus reduce bloating.
+But caffeine can cause dehydration, which makes your digestive system sluggish and can lead to blockages.
+So sorry, coffee fans, but when it comes to reducing bloating, the less caffeine the better.

 Skip the sports drinks